barryclark/jekyll-now/_posts/2016-12-14-visual-interactive-guide-basics-neural-networks.md

 <div id="shallow-neural-network-graph" class="nn-graph-area" ></div>

+You can see an example of how to create and train this network using TensorFlow in [this notebook](https://github.com/jalammar/simpleTensorFlowClassificationExample/blob/master/Basic%20Classification%20Example%20with%20TensorFlow.ipynb) I created to accompany this post.

 ## True Motivation
 If you have reached this far, I have to reveal to you another motivation of mine to write this post.
 This post is meant as an even gentler intro to TensorFlow tutorials.
 If you start working through [MNIST For ML Beginners](https://www.tensorflow.org/versions/r0.10/tutorials/mnist/beginners/index.html) now, and come across this graph: